thieu1995/IntelELM/README.md

   encounter this error.
 You cannot predict or assign new data to a new label because you have no knowledge about the new label.
 There are several solutions to this problem.

+- **1st: Use SMOTE to rebalance the dataset:**
+-
-+ 1st: Use the SMOTE method to address imbalanced data and ensure that all classes have the same number of samples.
+Use the SMOTE method to address imbalanced data and ensure that all classes have the same number of samples.

 ```python
 import pandas as pd